siddique-azhann/GRIP/Task#01 - Basic Banking System/README.md

 - Details of Customers are maintained as `Name`, `Email`, `Amount` are fields.
 - Transaction is done through PDO, If some Error occured while Transaction changes made to table is Rollback(Reverted).

-## First Time Installation
+## Installation
 - Clone the Repository.
 - Make sure you have installed XAMP on your computer.
-- Copy this folder(Sparks-Foundation) to XAMP installation Directory and then inside htdocs folder.
+- Copy this folder(Task#01) to XAMP installation Directory and then inside htdocs folder.

 ```
 For Example